ifm/developerportal/v1.21.6/_sources/Technology/VPU/IMU/imu.md.txt

 The VPU includes a built-in Inertial Measurement Unit (IMU) which is always mapped to the port `port 6`.
 The IMU measures the rotation rates - gyroscope `[rad/sec]` and acceleration - accelerometer `[m/sec²]` in three-dimensional space.
 The IMU is IIM-42652, and [the full datasheet can be found on the official TDK website](https://invensense.tdk.com/download-pdf/iim-42652-datasheet/).
-Users can access the IMU data in firmware versions 1.4.30 and higher.
+Users can access the IMU data in firmware versions 1.4.30 and higher and ifm3d API version 1.5.3.

 ## Configuration